PrimeIntellect-ai/protocol/README.md

 participant A as Arbitrum

 rect rgb(0, 0, 0)
-  Note over M,A: 0.
+  Note over B,A: 0.
 Preparation Phase
 B-->>A: Create training run with node requirements end rect rgb(0, 0, 100)